Private Flu Jabsin Central London

 This is the most widely used flu jab.
 Standard Trivalent vaccines are egg-based and offer good general protection for healthy adults at a lower price point.
 Suitable for: ages 6 months to 64 years

 Manufactured using cell cultures rather than traditional egg-based production, this provides a closer match with circulating flu strains and may be slightly more protective.
 Suitable for egg allergy or egg-free vaccine preference.
-Suitable for: ages 6 months to 64 years
+Suitable for ages 6 months and above.

 Should I get the flu jab every year?